 The highest mountain in Africa awaits your exploration.
 Spend over a week trekking to the summit of the 19,341-foot Mt.
 Kilimanjaro, a dormant volcano that sits in Tanzania.
-You’ll also see why the Serengeti is known as one of the Seven Wonders of the World as you take a safari through its diverse habitats.
+You’ll also see why the Serengeti is known as one of the Seven Natural Wonders of Africa as you take a safari through its diverse habitats.
 Dozens of large mammals live here, so it’s likely you’ll get to see wildebeests, giraffes, hyenas, leopards, lions, and more!
-Snorkel in the warm waters of the Indian Ocean, and relax on the beaches near Zanzibar!
+Snorkel in the warm waters of the Indian Ocean, and relax on the beaches near Zanzibar.
 We’ll also spend time working in schools with local youth organizations.

 Kilimanjaro Summit and ServiceEnroll Now

 Kilimanjaro Summit and Service

 21 Daysview dates and prices

 Day 1-3: Service and Materuni Waterfalls